uqlibrary/technology-training/R/ggplot2_intermediate/ggplot2_intermediate.md

 During this hands-on session, you will:

 - install a tool for picking colours
 - customise scales and ranges
 - divide a visualisation into facets
 - explore new geometries
 - modify statistical transformations
 - adjust a geometry’s position
 - further modify themes
 - make a plot interactive

-## Material

-### Setting up
+## Setting up

 **Install ggplot2** if you don’t already have it, with:
 `install.packages("ggplot2")`